Health Insurance in Switzerland

 • Students and au pairs staying over 3 months

-• Newborns (must be insured within 3 months)
+• Newborns (insure within 3 months)

 Critical Timeline for New Residents